Safeguarding Children in Youth Activity Centers

 Supervision and Surveillance

-Each member should maintain a policy that ensures that all times the youth activity center is in operation; children are adequately supervised by youth staff.
+Each CLIA cruise line should maintain a policy that ensures that all times the youth activity center is in operation; children are adequately supervised by youth staff.
 Youth activity centers should have video surveillance cameras installed, capable of recording images in and around the youth activity center, with exception to restrooms.
 Youth activity centers should establish an age-appropriate check-in/check-out procedure for children.
 Appropriate measures should be taken to ensure compliance with the company’s practices and this policy.

 1Taking into account any relevant national laws.